 Academic Policies (Liberty University Online)

-Students who have been granted Academic Amnesty are not eligible for graduation honors, regardless of final GPA.
+- Students who have been granted Academic Amnesty are not eligible for graduation honors.

 General Complaint Policies